-Wreck Photography
+Wreck Underwater Photography

 Wreck photography can be challenging because of the size of a wreck, and the limited ambient light.
 The best lenses for wrecks are ultra-wide lenses such as a 10.5 or 10-17mm fisheye, or a 10-20 rectilinear.
 When inside a wreck, good buoyancy and fin kicking technique (frog kicks) are important to avoid silting up the area.

-Ambient light
+Ambient Light

 In low light photography, a compromise must often be made between shutter speed, ISO, and aperture.
 Check your shot to make sure all of the photo is in focus, and there is no camera shake blur.
 Adjust settings if needed.
 Manually focus to the hyperfocal distance for maximum depth of field.
 Take advantage of sunbeams, diver’s lights, portals, etc. Shooting from the interior of a wreck is an excellent ambient light choice.

-Ambient light with filters
+Ambient Light with Filters

 Filters can be used to bring out the colors of wrecks.
 Keep in mind that you will lose 1 to 1 ½ stops of light, so proper setting of ISO, shutter speed, & aperture will be even more important.
 With a wide-angle lens, you might be able to hold still as slow as 1/15th of a second, but multiple shots may be needed.

-Black and white.
+Black and White

 Black and white photography is often an excellent choice for wrecks.
 Emphasis strong shapes, form, and contrast.
 Expose for details in the wreck.
 Here is more information on shooting black and white underwater.

-Betty bomber, Truk Lagoon.
+Betty Bomber, Truk Lagoon.
 Nikon 12-24mm, 1/125th, F10, ISO 400.
 Photo by Amanda Cotton.
 "Attempting to find a different POV was a bit challenging on the bomber since it has been widely photographed.
-Shooting from
+Shooting from the rear changed things up a little for me."

-This is the "Our Confidence" while diving Bonaire.
-Canon 5D, Canon 17-40mm (at 17mm), 1/125 at f4.5, ISO 200.
+This is the Our Confidence while diving Bonaire.
+Canon 5D, Canon 17-40mm (at 17mm), 1/125th at F4.5, ISO 200.
 Photo by Carol Yin.
-Carol says "This image actually had a lot of backscatter on the left side, but by manipulating the color channels independently I was able to minimize the white flecks".
+Carol says "This image actually had a lot of backscatter on the left side, but by manipulating the color channels independently I was able to minimize the white flecks."
 Editors note - When shooting wrecks from far away, don't forget to turn off your strobes.

-Close-focus wide-angle is a great choice for soft-coral encrusted wrecks.
+Close-focus wide-angle (CFWA) is a great choice for soft-coral encrusted wrecks.
 Get as close as possible to your foreground subject, and examine different angles for different backgrounds.
 Check histograms and displays for even lighting, backscatter, and hot spots, and reshoot if necessary.
 Wreck interiors are also great choices for CFWA, with ambient light from outside of the wreck acting as a good background.
 Good buoyancy and fin kicking technique (frog kicks) are important to avoid silting up the area.
 Push your strobes out far to the side to reduce backscatter.

 When shooting wide angle with strobes, please remember it’s difficult to light up an entire wreck with strobes.
 Color and contrast is lost once you are more that 2-3ft away from your subject.
 Backscatter and uneven lighting is an issue.
 Beginners often try to do this, but I recommend using one of the other techniques above.